- ‘I Am Alive’ app gains popularity in terror-ravaged Lebanon

 “You did it, Joseph!
 You got the Tony!”
 Parker said looking skyward and holding up his award.

 The show, which netted honors for best musical, best book, best direction of a musical, best score, best featured actress and four technical awards, came in with a leading 14 nominations and was the heavy favorite for the top musical prize.

 “We know what the best musical is _ it’s like taking a hooker to dinner,” comedian Chris Rock said before reading the nominees and announcing the winner.

-“War Horse” _ a World War I tale about horses told with puppets and actors _ won five Tonys, including the best prize award.
-The revival of “The Normal Heart” and “Anything Goes” both won three each.
+“War Horse” _ a World War I tale about horses told with puppets and actors _ won five Tonys, including the best play award.
+The revival of “The Normal Heart” and “Anything Goes” both won three apiece.

 Mark Rylance won the best acting award for a play for his powerful role of Johnny “Rooster” Byron in Jez Butterworth’s “Jerusalem.”
 Just as he did three years ago when he won for “Boeing-Boeing,” Rylance quoted a poem by Louis Jenkins, an obscure poet from Minnesota.

 “Unlike flying or astral projection, walking through walls is a totally earth-related craft, but a lot more interesting than pot-making or driftwood lamps,” he said to the bemused crowd.
 When asked later why he had recited the poem, he said, “I don’t know.
 I was getting a little bored.”